Ax-0m/FrontendExpert/README.md

-# My Frontend Learning Journey
+# 🧠 My Frontend Learning Journey – From Bronze to Challenger

 Hey there!
 Welcome to my personal frontend bootcamp where I'm trying to remember how to code without AI carrying me every game.

+*Fair warning: I'm a League jungler, so you'll see some gaming references sprinkled throughout.
+Don't worry if you don't get them – the code stuff still makes sense!*

 ## What's this all about?